duct-framework/logger.timbre/README.md

 The println and spit appenders are appenders that come with Timbre.
 See the [built-in appenders][] section of the Timbre README.

+All the appenders also accept a `:min-level` option, so you can one appender that logs everything, and another appender that logs more selectively.

 A basic configuration that logs messages of "INFO" and above to STDOUT looks like this: